bitsofcotton/p2/README.md

 N.B. we need 3 variable on predictor because we get invariant on the data stream.
 This is because Lanczos transform leads us some average can have 3-term operator.
 We cannot use eigen decomposition itself because former one and latter one has a different vector.

+N.B.
+If we average enough range on input and if input don't have periods smaller than them, it's better than original prediction because we average original matrix's row sometimes that is larger than average on first any interval scan.
+Otherwise, if input has a period, we can define pseudo prediction on it's period.

+N.B.
+If original stream doesn't show full status (not enough rank on the data linear dependance), the prediction p1 and catgp fails as the edge clear gulf.

+N.B.
+A catgp corrects noise, this is because catgp includes p1 with some random noise index.

 # Tips on continuous:
 We suppose all of {p0, p1, p2}: some middle point, left part and right part is the SAME structure (continuous).
 If there isn't all ranges on them, the structure is: \[rand, f(rand), rand, g(rand), ...\], f != g.
 But rand itself has the structure if they are PRNG, so it's with new f, g, h: \[(1,) f(1), ..., f(f(...f(1)...)), g(last), g(last), ..., h(1), ..., \].
 So this is categorizable by catg AFTER all data is received.
 If we should make rand() points before and feed it some function, but this is also in p1 if data stream has enough length with deterministic PRNG rand.